-- What is really going on here, in the spiritual realm, in these against-all-odds circumstances? - What unfathomable way of God am I being asked not to figure out, but simply to embrace? - What scaffolding have I erected in my life that He wants to dismantle? - What uncharted territory of trust is He asking me to enter into?
+- Where is God in the middle of these against-all-odds circumstances? - What is He exposing about my life, my faith? - What is really going on here, in the spiritual realm? - What unfathomable way of God am I being asked not to figure out, but simply to embrace? - What scaffolding have I erected in my life that He wants to dismantle? - What uncharted territory of trust is He asking me to enter into? - What new chapter of testimony does He want to write in the storyline of my life?

-The bottom line is this: when those in our circle of influence are searching for meaning and direction, it is our privilege, and more importantly, our responsibility to faithfully draw their attention to the sometimes hard-to-see, yet ever-present hand of God.

-And in that sacred moment, our call is to center the conversation not on what we think they may want, but on what we know they desperately need.
+The bottom line is this: when those who are in our circle of influence are searching for meaning and direction, it is our privilege, and more importantly, our responsibility to faithfully draw their attention to the sometimes hard-to-see, yet ever-present hand of God.
+And in that sacred moment, our call is to center the conversation not on what we think they may want, but on what we know they must have.